AnneLew/MGM/doc/ODD.md

 Output

 The main simulation output consists of different files per species, lake and depths.
-The main output types are descibed in the following table.
+The main output types are described in the following table.
-Each line in every output file represents one day, exept of the settings file.
+Each line in every output file represents one day, except of the settings file.
 The columns are described in the table.

 +————-+———————-+—————————+ \| Type \| Name \| Description \|
 +=============+:====================:+==========================:+ \|